 FDA is warning people that Biotin, also known as vitamin B7, which is most often touted for its hair, skin, and nail benefits, can interfere with certain laboratory tests.Pixabay

-Biotin in patient samples can cause falsely high or falsely low results, depending on the test, FDA said.
-The agency said it has noticed an increase in the number of reported adverse events, including one death, related to biotin interference with lab tests.
+As MD+DI reported back in 2017, FDA has noticed an increase in the number of reported adverse events, including at least one death, related to biotin interference with lab tests.
 The patient death was linked to falsely low troponin test results when a troponin test known to have biotin interference was used.

 A lot of dietary supplements promoted for hair, skin, and nail benefits contain biotin levels up to 650 times the recommended daily intake, FDA said.
 Doctors may also be recommending high levels of biotin for patients with certain conditions such as multiple sclerosis.